 Get organised for online tutorials

 2) Understand which software your tutor will be using before the session.
 Don’t be afraid to ask questions or ask for a demonstration of how it works.
 Tutors prefer different online tools and they work in slightly different ways.
-Skype remains very popular and is arguably a good service since the recent upgrades https://www.skype.com/en/.
-However, if you are not a regular user you will need a Skype account or ID to get started and you will also need some time to get used to using the message bar, sharing screen, and sending files, links and images.
-Other tutors may use different systems; I personally like Zoom https://zoom.us but it operates in a slightly different way to Skype.
-If you are unsure, ask your tutor to show you how it works and what is possible.
+Skype remains popular and is arguably a good service since the recent upgrades.
+However, if you are not a regular user you will need a Skype account or ID to get started and your child will also need some time to get used to using the message bar, sharing screen, and sending files, links and images.
+Some tutors will be happy to give you a free demo before you begin lessons.

 Work with your Tutor during online tutorials

-Online tutoring, done well, can be a very positive and rewarding experience for both student and tutor.
+Why don’t you give it a go?
 Use these tips as a guideline to get the most out of your tutorials.